AmirZaafouri/Deploy-_Spring-Boot_Web-App-in-Unused-Mobile-phone/README.md

-# Deploying Spring Boot + MySQL on Android phone Unused phone
+# Deploying Spring Boot + MySQL on Unused phone

 This guide explains how to set up and deploy a Spring Boot application with MySQL on an Ubuntu environment running inside UserLAnd on an Android device.